 This information is intended for intermediate to expert administrators and developers experienced working with relational databases.

-You can view the Schema or Changes packages directly in HTML using the following links.
-You can also download the packages through Behind the Blackboard on the Download Files page for each release.
+You can view the Schema or Changes packages and documentation on Blackboard's repository or using the following links.
+You can also download the packages from Behind the Blackboard on the Download Files page for each release.

 |Release||Schema and Changes|